BLCM/bl3mods/Apocalyptech/README.md

   as soon as you can get to the levels which provide them.
 - **Sisterly Love: More Money** - Buffs the amount of cash you get from the malfunctioning slot machines during "Sisterly Love."
+- **Transaction-Packed: Abridged** - Skips basically all of the mission, and removes all remaining mission dialogue.

 ## Mod-Testing Mods